barmstrong/slack-tipbot/README.md

 ### 2. Create a Coinbase account

-Slack-Tipbot keeps track of each user's balance in a separate wallet on Coinbase.
-This allows you to make transfers between accounts off-blockchain with zero fees.
-You can withdraw the bitcoin to any address once you have a sizable amount (at least a couple hundred bits) with an on blockchain transaction.
+Slack-Tipbot uses Coinbase because it allows you to transfer tiny amounts between accounts off-blockchain with zero fees.
+Once you have a sizable amount (at least a couple hundred bits) then bitcoin can be withdrawn to any bitcoin address with an on-blockchain transaction.

 If you already have a Coinbase account it is recommended to make a new one, since this app will create a lot of new wallets (one per user)!